Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Additional Experiments

-To further demonstrate the robustness of RDT, we conducted additional evaluations under observation perturbation during the testing phase.
-Specifically, we compared different algorithms trained with offline datasets under conditions of state or reward corruption in perturbed environments.
-As shown in \cref{fig:test_scale_under_obs_attack_obs,fig:test_scale_under_rwd}, RDT consistently maintained superior performance and robustness across observation perturbations in both the Kitchen and Adroit tasks.
+To further demonstrate the robustness of RDT, we conduct additional evaluations under observation perturbations during the testing phase.
+Specifically, we compare different algorithms trained with offline datasets under conditions of random state, action, or reward corruption in environments with observation perturbations.
+As shown in \cref{fig:test_scale_under_obs_attack_obs,fig:test_scale_under_act,fig:test_scale_under_rwd}, RDT consistently maintains superior performance and robustness across observation perturbations in both the Kitchen and Adroit tasks.
+We leave the investigation of robustness improvements over MuJoCo tasks for future work.